shuxg2017/tensorflow_transformer_encodingLayer/README.md

 5. Note: there are 2 classes, the codes of EncoderLayers and EncoderModel are the same, **BUT**
    - EncoderLayers inherits from tf.keras.layers.Layer
    - EncoderModel inherits from tf.keras.Model
+6. The following graph shows how to build your own encoding layer.
+(Good Luck :P)
 <hr>

 ### MultiHeadAttention Mechanism (MHA)